microsoft/azure-devops-extension-hot-reload-and-debug/README.md

 ### Install dependencies and build the extension

-Before we deploy the extension, we need to install its dependencies and build compile the code using the following commands:
+Before we deploy the extension, we need to install its dependencies and compile the code using the following commands:

 ```shell
 npm install